General Claire Chennault, the airport’s namesake

 Chennault now boasts over 25 years of service to military, aircraft and non-aviation customers alike.

 Chennault has an annual economic impact of about $232 million on the local community,” said Randy Robb, Chennault’s executive director.
-Companies like Northrop Grumman, AAR, Million Air, Louisiana Millwork and Habitat for Humanity keep the grounds at Chennault a busy and prosperous hub.
+Companies like Northrop Grumman, Landlocked Aviation, Million Air, Louisiana Millwork and Habitat for Humanity keep the grounds at Chennault a busy and prosperous hub.
 Chennault’s skies see more than 3,000 operations each month, including takeoffs, landings and “touch-and-go” operations.

 The expansions at Chennault will continue.
 We are very excited about our current and pending operations and are always looking forward to the future at Chennault.